defunkydrummer/spinneret-vue/README.md

 In any of those examples, the only required attribute is *:name*, any other attribute is optional.
 In these cases, the attribute names won't be validated so they can be arbitrary, unlike Spinneret's default policy of validating that attributes are conforming to HTML5 spec.

-# Credits
+# Thanks to

-Ruricolist for Spinneret.
+Ruricolist (Paul M. Rodriguez) for Spinneret.

 # Author